mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 >title="Set up landing page subdomains"
 >abstract="To be able to select a subdomain, make sure you have previously configured at least one landing page subdomain."

-To be able to [create landing page presets](#lp-create-preset), you need to set up the subdomains you will use for your landing pages.
+To be able to [create landing page presets](#lp-create-preset), you nmust set up the subdomains you will use for your landing pages.

 You can use a subdomain that is already delegated to Adobe, or you can configure another subdomain.
 Learn more on delegating subdomains to Adobe in [this section](delegate-subdomain.md).